ssbc/rooms2/docs/Setup/Sign-in with SSB.md

 - `cid` is the client's identity from their cryptographic keypair
 - `sid` is the servers's identity from their cryptographic keypair
 - `cc` is a 256-bit nonce created by the client, encoded in base64
-- `sc` is a 256-bit nonce created by the client, encoded in base64
+- `sc` is a 256-bit nonce created by the server, encoded in base64
 - `sr` is the server's cryptographic signature of the string `=http-auth-sign-in:${cid}:${sid}:${cc}:${sc}` where `${x}` means string interpolation of the value `x`
 - `cr` is the client's cryptographic signature of the string `=http-auth-sign-in:${cid}:${sid}:${cc}:${sc}` where `${x}` means string interpolation of the value `x`